-Benny Hill was funny–no matter what the fashionable may tell you–Benny Hill was often exceedingly funny.
-At best: his comedy was clever, observant, saucy–energising joie de vivre, full of wordplay and innocent innuendo, and most importantly full of something his critics lacked–soul.
+Benny Hill was funny.
+Benny Hill was often exceedingly funny.
+At best: his comedy was clever, observant, saucy–energising joie de vivre, full of wordplay and innocent innuendo, and most importantly full of something his critics lacked–fun.

 His comedy was populist and working class–a hybrid of music hall and variety brought into hi-def quality by television.
-Benny hated performing on stage–his minimalist techniques were lost to an audience in some giant auditorium.
-Television picked up on the nuances–Benny’s knowing looks, his twinkling asides, his fluttering eyelids.
-His best years on TV were with the BBC during the 1950s and then most spectacularly in the 1970s, when his four shows a year for Thames Television were shared cultural pleasure.
+Benny hated performing on stage.
+His minimalist techniques were lost to an audience in some smoky auditorium.
+Television picked up on the nuances.
+Benny’s knowing looks, his twinkling asides, his fluttering eyelids.
+His best years on TV were with the BBC in the 1950s and then most spectacularly in the 1970s, when his four shows a year for Thames Television were a national pleasure.
 That his later work failed to entertain as successfully had more to do with his misguided association with the producer Dennis Kirkland, who appeared to inveigle his way into the great man’s life and lower the quality of his work to an over-reliance on sex and smut.
 Rather than making pioneering television comedy Benny began to sadly follow the lead of others.

 During the 1950s, Benny’s popularity saw him join other comedy stars–Jewel and Warriss, Norman Wisdom, Arthur Askey, Tommy Handley and Jimmy Edwards–in the pages of the children’s comic Radio Fun.
 Benny had his own comic strip in which he was billed as “Britain’s Brightest Boy”.
 It was all jolly innocent fun, and delightfully illustrated by Reg Parlett–one of the many uncredited artists who crafted such beautiful and entertaining work.
 Parlett came from a family of illustrators, and had served with the R.A.F. during the Second World War producing detailed maps.
 After the war he worked as an animator for Rank and contributed to the animation Animal Farm.
 He was a prolific illustrator producing considerable strips for such fondly remembered comics as Buster, Whizzer and Chips and Cor!!